 A deck can be a beautiful addition to any backyard space.
 Depending on the deck’s construction, the layout of the yard, and the materials used, you can have a space large enough to accommodate grilling, hosting, and so much more.

 To keep your deck looking its finest, proper maintenance is required.
 Your deck could suffer from warping, rotting, and excessive wear and tear without proper maintenance.
-You need to keep the deck clean, power washing from time to time, before sealing to protect against weather.
+You need to keep the deck clean, and power washing from time to time, before sealing to protect against weather.
 With proper inspection and repairs where necessary, you can keep your deck looking pristine for years to come.

 Why proper maintenance matters